pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/cud.rst

 * :response_code:`404,if there is no repository with the give ID`

 | :return:`a` :ref:`call_report` containing the database representation of the repository (after changes made by the update)
- and a any tasks spawned to apply the consumer bindings for the repository.
+ and any tasks spawned to apply the consumer bindings for the repository.
 See :ref:`bind` for details on the bindings tasks that will be generated.

 :sample_request:`_` ::